SteveBarnett/Remixing/_thinking/map.md

 When out and about, I have a few little practices.

+- To notice my true nature, I look for at the **centre**, for myself at zero distance.
-- To notice the nonduality of Reality, I look for the edges.
+- To notice the nonduality of Reality, I look for the **edges**.
-- To notice impermanence, I watch things change.
+- To notice impermanence, I watch for the **changes**.
 - When I feel stressed, I remind myself of [the three uhds](/thinking/the-three-uhds/).
-- To notice my true nature, I look for myself at zero distance.
 - I remind myself that the path is goal.

 ### The path